X

 • Cancellation

-Termination of policy during the policy term.
+The termination of your home insurance policy during the policy term.

-• Cataclysm
+• Carrier

 • Conditional Receipt